Access the placement exam below AFTER reading the General Information.

 The password is password in all lowercase letters.

-- If you want to take a course in Spanish, French, German or Chinese and have had more than two years of instruction in that language, you need to complete the ML Placement Exam for the language in which you wish to enroll.
+- If you want to take a course in Spanish, French, German or Chinese and have had more than two years of instruction in that language, you need to complete the ML Placement Exam for that language.
 You are not allowed to take the 111 level of a language if you have completed two years of more of high school level courses in that language, no matter what the placement exam results are.

-- If you choose a course from among the ML department's offerings and have had two years or less of instruction in that language, you do not need to complete the ML Placement exam.
-You can take the 111 course of that language.
+- If you choose a course from among the ML department's offerings and have had two years or less of instruction in that language, you do not need to complete the ML Placement exam, and you can take the 111 course of that language.
 If you believe you should take a more advanced course than 111, you should take the placement exam.

-- Other Languages: Several ancient languages are offered i.e. Sanskrit, Biblical Hebrew, and Classical Greek.
+- Several ancient languages are offered (i.e. Sanskrit, Biblical Hebrew, Classical Greek and Latin).
 No language placement is required through the Modern Languages department for these courses.
 For details, please consult the professor of the course you wish to take.

-If you place yourself into a course lower than where you tested, you will not receive credit for the course.
-Students must make sure to print a copy of their placement score for their records.
+- If you place yourself into a course lower than where you tested, you will not receive credit for it.

-The Department of Modern Languages reserves the right to change the student's placement in a course if it believes that the student has not been placed at the appropriate level, or in the most appropriate course based on the student's exposure to the language.
+- The Department of Modern Languages reserves the right to change a student's placement in a course if it believes that the student has not been placed at the appropriate level, or in the most appropriate course, based on the student's exposure to the language.

-Any questions related to the Placement Exam must be directed to email@example.com
+Any questions related to the Placement Exam should be directed to email@example.com